wilvdb/redi2read/README.md

 We're here to support your learning through a dedicated Discord channel that I'll be monitoring along with other teaching assistants.
 Join us on the Redis Discord server.
 When you enter the server, type:

-Spring and Redis: Up and Running
-Spring and Redis: Up and Running
+# Spring and Redis: Up and Running

-Brian Sam-Bodden (bsb@redislabs.com)
-Andrew Brookins (andrew.brookins@redislabs.com)

 ## OBJECTIVES